Butterballs (South Park): Plot

 Stan and Butters go on The Dr. Oz Show to promote the movie, but as Dr. Oz continuously tries to pry Butters of his dark secrets in an effort to get him to reveal specifics, Butters finally snaps and physically attacks Oz.
 Afterwards, Jabs excoriates Stan because the country did not see Butters as a bully victim, but as a violent psychopath.
 Soon Jabs himself is cornered in a restroom by Jesus, who threatens him with Hell for his behavior if he does not apologize for his hurtful remark regarding the failed taping.

 Later that night, Butters goes to his grandmother's room as she lies in bed, telling her that he finally stood up for himself.
 While he admits that it felt good, it ultimately left with him a dark and empty feeling, just as he imagines she feels.
 He then tells her that he has realized that bullies will always exist, and while such stages in life seem as if they will last forever to kids, one day he will grow into a happy adult, and as she lies dying in a hospital, he will visit her to show her that he is still alive and happy, while she will die the same empty, sad person she has always been.

-The next day, Stan is pilloried by students and teachers at school for humiliating them, as well as Jabs' studio canceling its distribution of the video and a lawsuit that Dr. Oz has filed against Stan and South Park Elementary, Stan resolves to go to San Diego where, in a musical number, he strips off his clothes in public and masturbates and dances in the nude on a street corner, à la Jason Russell.
+The next day, Stan is pilloried by students and teachers at school for humiliating them, as well as Jabs' studio canceling its distribution of the video, and a lawsuit that Dr. Oz has filed against Stan and South Park Elementary.
+Stan resolves to go to San Diego just as Kyle warned him he would where he has a mental breakdown, strips off his clothes, masturbates and dances naked in public, à la Jason Russell.

 Critical reception

 Max Nicholson of IGN gave the episode a 7.5 "Good" rating, lauding the reveal of Butters' grandmother as the bully, and finding her verbal abuse of Butters to be "priceless".
 Though the bathroom gag was more disappointing than Nicholson thought it would be, Nicholson felt that the scenes with Butters and his grandmother tied the episode together, in particular his final "moment of clarity" speech.
 Nicholson also enjoyed Stan's nude dance in San Diego, not knowing it was a reference to the Jason Russell scandal.
 Nicholson was less impressed by the students' music video, as he did not initially know that it was a nod to an anti-bullying music video made at Cypress Ranch High School, which he thought was too obscure a reference, marring the episode somewhat.

-Carl Cortez of Assignment X gave the episode a B+, calling their take on school bullying "hilarious", and saying of the interaction between Butters and his grandmother, "It’s brilliant and funny and wrong, but the best South Park's always are."
+Carl Cortez of Assignment X gave the episode a B+, calling their take on school bullying "hilarious", and saying of the interaction between Butters and his grandmother, "It’s brilliant and funny and wrong, but the best South Parks always are."